ibm-cloud-docs/solution-tutorials/coligo.hidden.md

     With just these two pieces of data, Coligo can deploy your application and it will handle all of the complexities of configuring it and managing it for you.
     {:tip}

-2. Copy the URL from the output above and open it in a browser to see an output as similar to this
+2. Run `ibmcloud coligo application get -n frontend` command to check the application status.
+Copy the URL from the output and open it in a browser to see an output as similar to this
    ```
    Congratulations!
 Your Frontend is working
    Oops!!
 Looks like the Connection to the backend is failing.
 Time to add a backend
    ```
 3. For secured browsing, you can also browse the application with `HTTPS`.

-   For troubleshooting and to display logs of your application, run the command `ibmcloud coligo application logs --name APPLICATION_NAME`
+   For troubleshooting and to display logs of your application, run the command `ibmcloud coligo application logs --name frontend`
    {:tip}
 <!--4.
 List the pods of the service and notice that it has a running pod
    ```sh